-These changes are not expected to have a material impact on the Authority's single entity statements or group statements.
+These changes are not expected to have a material impact on the Authority's financial statements.

 Note 2: Critical judgements in applying Accounting Policies

 In applying the accounting policies set out, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.